 – Log Messages Panel

-In addition to adding and removing panels you can also move them around the screen, providing the opportunity to customize the user interface to reflect the features you want quick and easy access to.
+In addition to adding and removing panels, you can also move them around the screen, providing the opportunity to customize the user interface to reflect the features you want quick and easy access to.

-This screenshot will show that you are able to add and remove panels.
 Below is an example of customizing your qgis session:

 Check out the Browser Panel and compare it to the files that exist in the folder by using the windows file browser.
 What do you notice about the number of files in the QGIS Browser compared to the File Browser?